 However, this pricing model is usually not the most attractive to IT service providers.
 These pitches often come from startups that lack a solid foundation and are looking for freebies.

 To those who are interested in this pricing model, we have a few recommendations:

 - Develop a clear monetization strategy and make sure you know how your project is going to generate profit in the future.

 - Have a clear vision of how your product is going to meet users’ needs.

 Also, IT outsourcing companies never cover 100% of costs but only provide a discount.
 It puts the responsibility for faster success on startup founders’ shoulders, and thus they take their idea more seriously.

-No matter how much Mad Devs or any other vendor is interested in supporting startups and becoming a responsible partner, we can accept only a limited amount of projects under our umbrella.
+No matter how much Mad Devs or any other vendor is interested in supporting startups and becoming responsible partners, we can accept only a limited amount of projects under our umbrella.

 Most IT outsourcing providers have specific preferences in certain pricing models.
 Fixed Price, Time & Material, Outstaffing, and Gain-Sharing pricing models are only a few of the most common models of determining the final price for your project.
 Some projects feature a combination of pricing models: different models are used on different development stages.

 You as a client can have full control over the expenditure and choose a transparent IT partner who will explain the final price composition in detail.